sunfmin/mcp-go-debugger/docs/PRD.md

 User: "Can you debug this main.go file for me?"
 AI: "I'll debug your source file directly."
 [AI uses MCP Go Debugger to compile and debug the file] "I've compiled and started debugging main.go.
-Let me set a breakpoint in the main function to examine how the program executes."
+Let me set a breakpoint in the main function to eval how the program executes."
 ```

 #### Example 5: Debugging a Single Test